aosabook/500lines/cluster/CHAPTER.rst

 Cluster's protocol uses 16 different message types.
 Using named tuples to describe each message type keeps the code clean and helps avoid some simple errors.
 The named tuple constructor will raise an exception if it is not given exactly the right attributes, making typos obvious.
-The tuples format themselves nicely in log messages, and as an added bonus don't use much RAM.
+The tuples format themselves nicely in log messages, and as an added bonus don't use as much memory as a dictionary.

 Component Model
 ---------------